bpshaver/file_lookup/README.md

 let path = home_find_file("some_file.json").unwrap();
 ```

-Find a file within your root directory (or anyhwere else), looking up from your current working directory:
+Find a file within your root directory (or anywhere else), looking up from your current working directory:

 ```rust
 use std::path::PathBuf;